Welcome to today's edition of the Rush 24-7 podcast.

 For example, you may have thought, you may have heard this thing about the journal list.

-This is the network of email buddies put together ostensibly by Ezra Klein, in which liberals got together in the 2008 election in order to proclaim to each other their fidelity to the one, the one, the magic one, the so the solemn one at the top of the Democratic ticket, and how they could advance his cause in the election.
+This is the network of email buddies put together ostensibly by Ezra Klein, in which liberals got together in the 2008 election in order to proclaim to each other their fidelity to the one, the one, the magic one, the solemn one at the top of the Democratic ticket, and how they could advance his cause in the election.

 Well, it wasn't this guy, Ezra Klein, who's credited with doing this.